 - As noted at the beginning, part of the DNA of AACRC has consistently been both encouraging and sharing new ideas as widely as possible.
 So it was in 2004 that the organization (initially under the direction of former President Bob Leiberman, but eventually including many other voices within AACRC) recalled its founding and initiated a series of position papers re-emphasizing what we stood for across policy, practice and research.
 The first paper was called (fitting enough) Re-defining Residential.
 Between 2004 and the present, the number of AACRC position papers has grown to 13, with no end in sight.

 Where We Stand Now

-As we prepare for our 60th Annual Meeting in Chicago (March 28th - April 2, 2016) AACRC continues to face challenges, but we should also feel free to celebrate.
+As we prepare for our 62nd Annual Meeting in Boston (March 26th - March 29th, 2018) ACRC continues to face challenges, but we should also feel free to celebrate.
 The goals and values of the organization have proved enduring despite many changes over time.
 Three generations of leadership—starting with that hotel room in 1956—have been active and strong when they were needed the most.
 Finances are back to being solid again.
-AACRC’ partnership with the Alliance continues to work pretty well.
+ACRC’ partnership with the Alliance continues to work pretty well.
 Membership is rising again.
-Most important, the heart of AACRC’s mission—to b a resource to member agencies working to provide effective and transformative care to the most vulnerable children, youth and families—continues to mean something special.
+Most important, the heart of ACRC’s mission—to b a resource to member agencies working to provide effective and transformative care to the most vulnerable children, youth and families—continues to mean something special.
 The next 60 years should be very interesting.